ncmhe/ncmhe.github.io/index.md

 # How to Submit

 Papers must be written in English, and no longer than 2 pages in IJCAI-PRICAI format.
+Only the list of references may go beyond this page limit.
+Optionally, you may submit supplementary materials (e.g. videos) up to 20 MB.

 The reviewing process will follow the double blind policy.
-Position papers, forwarding looking work (work yet to be done), and summaries of recent published work are all welcome.
+Position papers, forwarding looking work (work yet to be done), and summaries of recently published work are all welcome.

 The official template can be downloaded from [here](https://www.ijcai.org/authors_kit).